Stanford Social Dimensions Scale (SSDS)

 How to Obtain the SSDS

 The SSDS is available free of charge for use in research and clinical practice.
 The SSDS was originally developed in English.
 We are currently working on translation and validation of the SSDS to other languages and several translations are already available.
-If you would like access to download the current versions of the SSDS, please fill out the online form by clicking here.
+If you would like access to download the current versions of the SSDS, please click here.

-If you are interested in translating the SSDS, please contact us at firstname.lastname@example.org .
+If you have questions or are interested in translating the SSDS, please contact us at email@example.com .

 Research Using SSDS